TwitterFacebook

 Residential area

-Spacecraft processing building, MIK KA
+Spacecraft processing building, MIK KA, in Vostochny

 internal